 - Congestion or runny nose

-If you develop any of these symptoms or need medical assistance while in quarantine, call the Campus COVID Resource Line at 203-432-6604.
+If you develop any of these symptoms, schedule a symptomatic test through the testing portal.
+If you have questions or need medical assistance while in quarantine, call the Campus COVID Resource Line at 203-432-6604.

 Many support services are available to you

 The Yale Health team is available 24/7 to help and offering you the opportunity to have any questions answered.
 The University Contact Tracing Team will contact you at the end of your quarantine period to let you know that you can resume normal activities.